Guides

 Implementation Timeline by Tool Complexity

 The total implementation timeline varies significantly based on the platform category.
 Self-service tools require minimal configuration.
-Enterprise platforms require extensive customization.
+Enterprise platforms are configured to fit each organisation's workflows, which takes longer.

 For teams looking to minimize implementation effort, self-service tools offer the fastest path to value.
 Bind is designed for immediate productivity: import your data, configure your templates, and start using the platform within days.
-Book a demo to see how quickly your team can be operational.
+Bind's customer base is still smaller than the incumbents', but it already includes Slush and Nerdsbay on one end and the in-house legal teams of stock-listed Atria and Outdoor Holding on the other.
+Get a demo to see how quickly your team can be operational.

 Common Implementation Mistakes